Las Vegas Personal Injury FAQs

-A. Here are some of our most frequently asked questions about Personal Injury cases.
-If you have any additional questions, please contact our office at: (702) 987-0202.
+Here are some of our most frequently asked questions about Personal Injury cases.
+If you have any additional questions, please contact our law firm at: (702) 987-0202.

-Q. I was just in an automobile accident.
-What do I do?
+I was just in an automobile accident.
+What should I do?

-A. Your interests and the interests of the insurance company are not the same.
-You should always speak to an personal injury attorney to get an unbiased legal opinion regarding your case and your rights.
+Your interests and the interests of the insurance company are not the same.
+You should always speak to a personal injury attorney to get an unbiased legal opinion regarding your case and your rights.

 If the other driver’s insurance company calls you, tell them who your attorney is and how to contact them.
 If you haven’t retained an attorney yet, let them know that you plan on speaking with one and that you will have your attorney contact them.
 Don’t say anything else.